russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is Bad Blood: Secrets and Lies in a Silicon Valley Startup about?

-Bad Blood: Secrets and Lies in a Silicon Valley Startup, authored by John Carreyrou, delves into the rise and fall of Theranos, a health technology company that promised to revolutionize blood testing.
-The book uncovers the deception and misconduct behind the scenes, highlighting the impact of ambition and greed in Silicon Valley.
+Bad Blood: Secrets and Lies in a Silicon Valley Startup, written by John Carreyrou, dives into the tumultuous rise and fall of Theranos, a biotech startup.
+The book uncovers the unethical practices and deceptive strategies employed by its founder, Elizabeth Holmes, to mislead investors and the healthcare industry.

 How many pages is Bad Blood: Secrets and Lies in a Silicon Valley Startup and when was it published?